 What age you can get a job

-Generally, if you’re under 13, you’re only able to get a job in special circumstances.
-Once you reach the age of 13, you can only do light work.
-This means that you can't do any job that can affect your health and safety or may interfere with your education.
-One thing you may do could be taking on a paper round.
+Generally, if you’re under 13, you cab only get a job in special circumstances.
+Once you reach the age of 13, you can do light work.
+This means that you can't do any job that may affect your health and safety or interfere with your education.
+You can, for example, do a paper round.

-When you're 14, you can be employed in a wide range of jobs, but there are still some that you can't do.
-For example, you may not work in factories or on a building site.
+When you're 14, you can be employed in a wide range of jobs, but there are still some that you're not allowed to do.
+For example, you can't work in a factory or on a building site.
 If you're unsure about whether you can work in certain jobs, check with the local authority.

 These restrictions last until you become 16 and have left school, when you then become classed as a young worker meaning that you have more choice in the jobs you can do.
-If you are 18 or over, you get the same work rights as adults.
+If you're 18 or over, you get the same work rights as adults.

 There are rules that regulate what times of the day you can work and for how long.
 These are different depending on your age.